- Don't let us tell you what to wear

-If you're a triangle, your upper body is very slim, while the hips are even broader than the shoulders.
+If you're a triangle, your upper body is very slim, while your hips are even broader than your shoulders.
 The trick is to add volume to your upper body and de-emphasize the hips.
 Make sure to show off your best assets - the legs, beautiful arms, and a flat tummy.

 As a triangle, you should wear:

 Patterned, ruffled, and embellished tops that draw attention to your upper body.
 They work best when paired with dark colored bottoms.

 Swim dresses with an A-line skirt and moderately deep cleavage.

 Strapless bandeau bikini tops are a perfect choice for you.
 You can also pick padded ones for some more volume.